 Can I Improve Immune Function?

-When Covid-19 dominated media streams worldwide, marketers jumped at the opportunity to fill the airwaves with claims their product will boost immunity.
-But is this even possible?
-The ability to boost immunity is a highly attractive prospect not just during pandemics but long-term too.
-We delve into the science to answer the question: can I improve immune function?
+The ability to boost immunity is a highly attractive prospect not just during pandemics but for longevity too.
+But is it even possible?
+In this article, we explore the science behind four factors which seem to impact immunity and answer the question: can I improve immune function?

 What is the immune system?